Awards

 • Complete list of participants

-• Complete list of discussion topics (if a forum) or titles and abstracts of all individual papers in a digital symposium
+• Complete list of discussion topics (if a forum) or titles and abstracts of all individual papers

 The major criterion for the selection of AD sponsorship is how well the proposed symposium exemplifies a holistic anthropological approach to a topic in archaeology.